About this guide

 Ultimate Debtor/Ultimate Creditor

-• The Ultimate Debtor is the party that ultimately owes the money to the creditor, even if another party is initiating the payment on their behalf.
+• Ultimate Debtor is the party that ultimately owes the money to the Creditor, even if another party is initiating payment on their behalf.
 This data field is new for ISO 20022.

 • The Debtor field has a similar structure.
-Debtor is the party whose account is debited in this step of the payment flow only.
+Debtor is the party who owes an amount of money to the Creditor.

 CONTACTS